IanP96/portfolio_site/README.md

-# My personal portfolio site
+# My portfolio site

-Made using HTML/CSS and some JavaScript.
+My personal portfolio site, made using HTML/CSS and some JavaScript.